ghdz89/getting-started-gilberto/README.md

 #### Set up your environment

-This app uses the latest stable version of Node.
+This app uses the latest stable version ("LTS") of Node.
 At the time of writing, that was Node v16.14.0.
-It's recommend you use this version of Node to run this app. nvm is a useful tool that helps you manage Node versions easily.
-You can install it by following the instructions in the [nvm-sh/nvm](https://github.com/nvm-sh/nvm#installing-and-updating) repo.
-If you have nvm installed, you can use the following command to set up your environment:
+It's recommended you use this version of Node to run this app.

+nvm is a useful tool that helps you manage Node versions easily.
+To determine whether you have it installed, simply type `nvm` into your terminal.
+If you encounter an error (i.e., "command not found", etc.), you likely do not have nvm installed.
+You can install nvm by following the [instructions in the nvm-sh/nvm](https://github.com/nvm-sh/nvm#installing-and-updating) repo.
+Once you have nvm installed, you can use the following command to set up your environment:

 ```bash
 nvm install --lts && nvm use --lts